ismaelJimenez/mamba_server/docs/set_up_pycharm.rst

 2. Change the environment to the local venv environment of the project, by clicking on the Python version in the status bar and selecting Interpreter Settings.
 3. Invoke Run > Edit Configurations, and configure the new project using the Python template as:
     - Script path: venv/bin/mamba
-    - Parameters: serve -r project
+    - Parameters: serve -l composer/project-compose.yml
     - Working directory: <path to example project root>

 Validate your setup